-In June 2016, the FASB issued ASU No. 2016-13, (Topic 326), Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments which amends the current accounting guidance and requires the use of the new forward-looking "expected loss" model, rather than the "incurred loss" model, which requires all expected losses to be determined based on historical experience, current conditions and reasonable and supportable forecasts.
+In June 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-13, (Topic 326), Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments which amends the current accounting guidance and requires the use of the new forward-looking "expected losss" model, rather than the "incurred loss" model, which requires all expected losses to be determined based on historical experience, current conditions and reasonable and supportable forecasts.
 This guidance amends the accounting for credit losses for most financial assets and certain other instruments including trade and other receivables, held-to-maturity debt securities, loans and other instruments.
-In November 2019, the FASB issued ASU No. 2019-10 to postpone the effective date of ASU No. 2016-13 for public business entities eligible to be smaller reporting companies defined by the SEC to fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-The Company believes the adoption of ASU No. 2016-13 will not have a material impact on its financial position and results of operations.
+In November 2019, the FASB issued ASU No. 2019-10 to postpone the effective date of ASU No. 2016-13 for public business entities eligible to be smaller reporting companies defined by the Securities and Exchange Commission to fiscal years.
+The Company adopted ASU No. 2016-13 on January 1, 2024 which did not have a material impact on its financial position and results of operations.